jsommers/cbook/basictypes.rst

     An int is 4 bytes
     A long is 8 bytes
     A long long is 8 bytes

+Notice that the key difference above is that on a 64-bit platform, the ``long`` type is 8 bytes (64 bits), but only 4 bytes (32 bits) on a 32-bit platform.

 .. sidebar:: Integer sizes and source code portability